 How do you test for HIV?
 There are a few different kinds of HIV tests to know about:

 Standard testing is when they take some blood from your arm and send it to a lab to get tested.
-The testing lab in Nova Scotia uses a test that can detect HIV as early as 18 days after infection in some people, in some people it can take 45 days for an infection to show up on a test.
-The test looks for things called “antibodies” to HIV, which are molecules the body produces in response to HIV infection, and also looks for a tiny bit of the virus called an “antigen.”
-In most cases, you will get your results in 7 – 21 days.
+The testing lab in Nova Scotia uses a test that is most accurate if the sample is taken 45 days (or later) after the exposure to the virus.
+In most cases, you will hear back with your results in 7 – 21 days.

 Take-home self-tests are rapid tests that can be done by yourself.
-They are a great option for folks who want to test anonymously or prefer the accessibility of testing from home.
-Self tests involve a finger prick and looks for HIV antibodies in your blood.
-These kits can be picked up at our HEAL NS office in Halifax, or shipped anywhere in the province through this link.
+They are a great option for people who prefer to test from home.
+Self tests involve a finger prick that you give yourself.
+These kits can be ordered anywhere in Nova Scotia through the STI Care Now initiative.
 If you get a positive (reactive) result on a self-test you must get a confirmatory standard test done.
+If you are looking to test anonymously, call your local sexual health centre or AIDS service organization to see if they offer them.
+It takes 3 months after HIV exposure for these tests to be at their most accurate.

 This section was adapted, with permission, from The Sex You Want Website.